-The PICA objectively tests a candidate's cognitive ability and abstract intelligence.
-Because your cognitive ability is indicative of your future performance as an employee, taking this assessment helps you and your potential employer understand if you'd be a good fit for the role.
+The PICA tests a candidate's cognitive ability and abstract intelligence.
+Because your cognitive ability can indicate your future performance as an employee, taking this assessment helps you and your potential employer understand if you'd be a good fit for the role.

-The PICA aims to eliminate unconscious bias in the hiring process by gauging your ability to learn new skills and how quickly you can adapt to changing conditions in the workplace.
+The PICA aims to eliminate unconscious bias in the hiring process by assessing your ability to learn new skills and adapt to changing conditions in the workplace.
 It tests verbal, numerical and abstract reasoning.
-Test takers are given 50 questions and are required to answer as many as possible in the provided time allotment.
+Test takers receive 50 questions and strive to answer as many as possible in the provided time allotment.

 The PIBA tests your cultural fit in the workplace by discovering your personal motivations and needs.
-It helps employers select employees with the personality traits that will help them succeed in their position and the workplace environment.
+It helps employers select employees with the personality traits that can help them experience greater success in their position and the workplace environment.
 When they take the PIBA, candidates receive two questions, each of which relates to a single list of adjectives.

-How to prepare for a Predictive Index Test
+How to prepare for a Predictive Index Cognitive Assessment

 1. Understand the types of questions

-Here are the nine types of questions you will see on the PICA:
+Here are the three categories of questions on the PICA and examples of each:

 2. Take practice tests